 - Population: Just over 13,000

 - Economy: Charlevoix' economy is based on agriculture, forestry, and tourism.

 - Major towns: Baie-Saint-Paul, Malbaie, Saint-Siméon, Saint-Hilarion, Saint-Irenee, Les Eboulements, Isle-aux-Coudres

 The St. Lawrence Route (Route du fleuve) runs through Charlevoix along the St. Lawrence River on Hwy 362 between Baie-Saint-Paul and Malbaie.
 The St. Lawrence Route is one of Canada's most scenic drives.

 As if the St. Lawrence Route drive isn't stunning enough, at the eastern end of it, you arrive in La Malbaie, which is home to the fantastic Fairmont Manoir Richelieu.
-The hotel is indulgent: the historic castle-like building itself with its lush interior and the manicured grounds set high above the St. Lawrence River make the Manoir Richelieu a unique hotel property.
+The historic castle-like building with its luxurious interior and the manicured grounds set high above the St. Lawrence River make the Manoir Richelieu a unique hotel property.

-One advantage of staying in Baie-Sainte-Catherine to whale watch is that you don't have to bother with the ferry, however your extra-curricular activities, lodging and dining options are more limited than the more "bustling" Tadoussac (which still has a population less than 1,000).
+You can stay in either town but one advantage of staying in Baie-Sainte-Catherine to whale watch is that you don't have to bother with the ferry, however, your extra-curricular activities, lodging, and dining options are more limited than the more "bustling" Tadoussac (which still has a population of less than 1,000).